 Image courtesy of Ecology Artisans

-When poorly managed, storm water run-off can erode and wash away topsoil, and can pollute our waterways with sediment, chemicals, and nutrients.
+When managed poorly, storm water run-off can erode and wash away topsoil, and can pollute our waterways with sediment, chemicals, and nutrients.

 Our panel of experts will discuss their involvement in creating a win-win outcome developing County of San Diego's watershed protection and composting demonstration site at Ramona's International Equestrian Center.

 This webinar is funded by the County of San Diego and is intended for residents of unincorporated County.
-Anyone may attend, however, the webinar recording will be available for 7 days after the live presentation to unincorporated County residents only.
+Anyone may attend, however, the webinar recording will be available for 2 weeks to unincorporated County residents only.

 - Compost, compost socks, and compost blankets